zengbing15/lumos_doc/docs/tutorials/queryCapacity.md

 ### Find Cells for Sufficient Capacity

-The following example collects a set of cells that can provide sufficient CKB capacity.
+The following example collects a set of cells and the total amount of CKB capacity of the cells is sufficient for the required <var>amount</var>.

 Example: